bannerLogin

 "I bear bright emotion to China, for my husband and my son were born there, and my parents-in-law were buried there.
 I have spent my finest hours in China.
 Chinese people, being educated or not, always remain polite and helpful.
 They treat everybody alike.
 From the bottom of my heart, I take China as my second hometown."
 Sarah said with tears stand in her eyes.

 Today, the fast city construction in Shanghai almost made the old city districts lay flat at one night.
-But one piece of land has survived, that is Tilanqiao, the "Small Vienna" where the Jewish refugees once lived in.
-Considering the value of protecting the cultural relics, the Shanghai government keeps it away from the destruction of modern construction.
+But one piece of land has survived, that is Tilanqiao, the "Small Vienna" where the Jews once lived in.
+Considering the value of protecting the cultural relics, the local government keeps it away from the destruction of modern construction.
 Currently, more and more Jews of new generation continuously pay visits to the places where their forefathers once lived in.
 They are very grateful to see the old buildings are well kept.
-Many of them will invest in Shanghai, and some advice to build a shopping and entertainment zone in typical Jewish style in the area.
+Many of them will invest in the city, and some advice to build a shopping and entertainment zone in typical Jewish style in the area.
 Shanghai, is still the bridge to connect the development of friendship between Chinese people and the Jews.